eeriespace/eeriespace.github.io/_posts/2020-03-25-play-report-vice-and-virtue-tea-shop.md

 Well, I've lost some favour, but I could sell the loot for some obols, not that bad.
 These "extermination" missions are still not for my character, she is too weak for those.
+> They're not my cup of tea (haha bad pun, sorry).

 I think that I would need to get some potions or restorative magic before attempting a mission like this again.
 I also should have retreated after the first NPC encounter (after the second rogue mage), since I got lucky going back to the exit, but if the character would have encountered another